jeffpar/pcjs/software/pcx86/sw/misc/pcsig/1000-1999/DISK1024/index.md

 ### Directory of PC-SIG Library Disk #1024

-     Volume in drive A is DISK1024
+     Volume in drive A has no label
      Directory of A:\

     CONFIG   FX         49   3-15-88   4:50p